 Step 1.
-Generated from the $(n-2)$-vertex maximal planar graph by doing extending 4-wheel operation and extending 5-wheel operation.
+Generated from the maximal planar graphs of order $n-2$ by doing extending 4-wheel operation and extending 5-wheel operation.

-The detailed method is: for any $(n-2)$-vertex maximal planar graph, firstly choose the length-2 unequal paths.
-As shown by figure 5.4, in the 7-vertex maximal planar graph $G_7$ whose $\delta(G)=4$, there are 4 different length-2 paths, they are: 444 type, 445 type, 454 type and 545 type respectively, where 444 type means that the degree sequence of the length-2 path is 444, and the other types are similar to this.
-Then for every length-2 path selected, do extending 4-wheel operation.
-For example, for the 7-vertex maximal planar graph $G_7$ whose $\delta(G)=4$, the two 9-vertex maximal planar graphs resulted from doing extending 4-wheel operation on 444 type and 454 type length-2 paths respectively are isomorphic.
-On 545 type length-2 path, the degree sequence of the 9-vertex maximal planar graph resulted from doing extending 4-wheel operation is 444444477; the degree sequence of the 9-vertex maximal planar graph resulted from doing extending 5-wheel operation is 444455556.
-The above cases are shown by figure 5.4 resectively.
+The detailed process is: for any maximal planar graph of order $n-2$, first choose all of the 2-paths that are nonequivalent mutually.
+For the maximal planar graph of order 7 with $\delta(G)=4$, $G_7$, shown in figure 4.5, there are 4 different kinds of 2-paths: 444 type, 445 type, 454 type and 545 type respectively, where 444 type means that the degree sequence of the 2-path is (444), and the other types are similar to this.
+Then for each 2-path selected, do extending 4-wheel operation.
+For example, in $G_7$, the two maximal planar graphs of order 9 resulted of doing extending 4-wheel operation on 444 type and 454 type 2-paths respectively are isomorphic; on 545 type length-2 path, the degree sequence of the maximal planar graph resulted of doing extending 4-wheel operation is (444444477); the degree sequence of the maximal planar graph resulted of doing extending 5-wheel operation is (444455556).
+The above cases are shown in Figure 4.5, respectively.

-Step 2: Generated from $(n-3)$-vertex maximal planar graph by doing the combination of extending 2-wheel operation and extending 4-wheel operation; or the combination of extending 3-wheel operation and extending 5-wheel operation.
+Step 2: Generated from the maximal planar graphs of order $n-3$ by doing the combination operations of extending 2-wheel and extending 4-wheel; or the combination operations of extending 3-wheel and extending 5-wheel.

-For example, for the 9-vertex maximal planar graph, it can be only generated from 6-vertex maximal planar graph.
-Due to the 6-vertex maximal planar graph whose $\delta(G)=4$ is only regular dodecahedron (as the first graph in figure 5.4), it generates a 9-vertex maximal planar graph $G$ by doing the combination of extending 2-wheel operation and extending 4-wheel operation, its degree sequence is 444444666 and $\delta(G)=4$; it generates a 9-vertex maximal planar graph whose degree sequence is 444555555 and $\delta(G)=4$ by doing the combination of extending 3-wheel and extending 5-wheel operation.
+For example, the maximal planar graph of order 9, $G_9$, can be only generated from the maximal planar graph of order 6, $G_6$.
+Because the maximal planar graph of order 6 with $\delta(G)=4$ is only the regular octahedron(as the first graph in Figure 4.5), it only generates a maximal planar graph $G$ of order 9 by doing the combination operations of extending 2-wheel and extending 4-wheel.
+Its degree sequence is (444444666) and $\delta(G)=4$.
+Through the combination operations of extending 3-wheel and extending 5-wheel, $G_6$ can also generate a maximal planar graph $G$ with $\delta(G)=4$ and degree sequence (444555555).

-We have in fact given constructions of all five 9-vertex maximal planar graphs whose $\delta(G)=4$ by above examples.
-Note that 445 type can not generate any 9-vertex maximal planar graph whose $\delta(G)=4$; all other graphs resulted from doing extending 5-wheel operation are isomorphic to one of the five graphs.
+We have in fact constructed all five maximal planar graphs of order 9 with $\delta(G)=4$ by above examples.
+Note that 445 type can not generate any maximal planar graphs of order 9 with $\delta(G)=4$; all other graphs resulted of doing extending 5-wheel operation are isomorphic to one of the five graphs.